LinkedIN Advertising 101

 - Hone in on targeting

-- We always recommending a couple different audiences at a minimum.
-Even if you “know” who your audience is.
+- We always recommend a couple of different audiences at a minimum.
+Even if you "know" who your audience is.
+It's important to make sure you are targetting the best avatars for your business.

 - Hone in on targeting